DrabWeb/Komikan/README.md

-# Komikan
+# Komikan gh-pages
-A Manga manager and reader for OSX
+This is the branch for managing the site http://drabweb.github.io/Komikan/